PratAm/usaco-1/README.md

     $ make

-If you want to compile only a specific problem, issue the following command, replacing `<problem_id>` with the section and id of the problem you want to compile (see section "Problems Solved" for the list of possible ids):
+If you want to compile only a specific problem, issue the following command, replacing `<problem_id>` with the id of the problem you want to compile (see section "Problems Solved" for the list of possible ids):

     $ make <problem_id>